 If you have cancer or you’re close to someone who has, it can be frightening and stressful.
 We can help.

-We have five strategic aims for the organisation for the next five years.
+We have four strategic aims for the organisation for the next five years.

-2018/19 was a wonderful year of achievements as we celebrated our 75th Birthday, our incredible history of life-saving research, and our innovative support services.
-By working together we funded over £500,000 of cancer research, launched new services and expanded others, helping us support more than 6,500 people affected by cancer.
-Of course, none of this would be possible without our amazing people.
-As well as working hard to achieve our aims, our supporters, volunteers and staff helped us raise an incredible £9.57 million.
+Of course, all of our work would not be possible without our amazing people.
+As well as working hard to achieve our aims, our supporters, volunteers and staff helped us raise nearly £8.7 million.
 Find out more about our impact in our annual Supporter Review.

 In 1943, Tenovus was founded by ten businessmen, D.R.
 Edwards, C.Harris, G. Brinn, C.E.
 Rolfe, D.Curitz, G.T.
 Addis, T.J.E.
 Price, H. Thomas, H.E.
 Gosling and T.Curitz.
 Initially, the charity funded a wide range of projects in the local area.